deepaksood619/deepaksood619.github.io/docs/databases/modeling/er-diagrams-entity-relationships.md

 ## Attributes

-Entities are represented by means of their properties, calledattributes.
+Entities are represented by means of their properties, called attributes.
 All attributes have values.
 For example, a student entity may have name, class, and age as attributes.
 There exists a domain or range of values that can be assigned to attributes.
 For example, a student's name cannot be a numeric value.
 It has to be alphabetic.
 A student's age cannot be negative, etc.

-Types of Attributes
+### Types of Attributes

 - Simple attribute− Simple attributes are atomic values, which cannot be divided further.
 For example, a student's phone number is an atomic value of 10 digits.
 - Composite attribute− Composite attributes are made of more than one simple attribute.
 For example, a student's complete name may have first_name and last_name.
 - Derived attribute− Derived attributes are the attributes that do not exist in the physical database, but their values are derived from other attributes present in the database.
 For example, average_salary in a department should not be saved directly in the database, instead it can be derived.
 For another example, age can be derived from data_of_birth.
 - Single-value attribute− Single-value attributes contain single value.
 For example − Social_Security_Number.
 - Multi-value attribute− Multi-value attributes may contain more than one values.
 For example, a person can have more than one phone number, email_address, etc.

-These attribute types can come together in a way like −
+These attribute types can come together in a way like

 - simple single-valued attributes
 - simple multi-valued attributes
 - composite single-valued attributes